Melchior Grübel: Military service and early career

 In 1531, Grübel participated in the Second War of Kappel as a member of St. Gallen's War Council.
 Three years later, in 1534, city authorities granted him permission to serve as a mercenary for Baron Georg von Hewen under the foreign service system.
 However, he chose instead to travel to the Caribbean, likely on behalf of the Welser banking house, a patrician family from Augsburg in southern Germany.

 Venezuelan ventures

 Welser representative

 By 1535, Grübel had arrived in Venezuela in the colony of Klein-Venedig ("Little Venice"), which had been pledged to the Welser family as collateral.
 He was probably accompanied by his natural son Leonhard.
 In the colony, he served as a full representative (factor) of a Welser trading post and represented the company in legal proceedings.
-Grübel was acquainted with Hieronymus Sailer, who may have provided him with the necessary contacts and who had concluded agreements with King Charles V on behalf of the Welser in 1528.
+Grübel was acquainted with Hieronymus Sailer, who may have provided him with the necessary contacts and who had concluded agreements with Emperor Charles V on behalf of the Welser in 1528.

 As a conquistador, Grübel participated in expeditions into the interior of the territory.
 In 1541, he sent money to family members who had remained in St. Gallen for the last time.
 No further contact with his hometown is documented after this date.